nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/Applying_for_a_new_NeSI_project.md

 >     to express interest.
 > -   Review our [allocation
 >     classes](https://support.nesi.org.nz/hc/en-gb/articles/360000925176).
->     If you don\'t think you currently qualify for any class other than
+>     If you don't think you currently qualify for any class other than
 >     Proposal Development, please [contact
 >     us](https://support.nesi.org.nz/hc/requests/new) as soon as
 >     possible to discuss your options.
 Your institution may be in a